 When creating a birthday email template, there are some guidelines you should follow to ensure that your tone and marketing tactics will resonate with your subscribers.
-You should:

 - Use your customer’s name in your headline.
 For example, “Happy birthday, Marissa!”